 Book your vendors

-Figure out with your partner which vendors are the most important to both of you so you can book them first (and prioritize them in your budget.)
+Figure out with your partner which vendors are the most important to both of you so you can book them first (and prioritize them in your budget and on your wedding checklist.)
 If having nice wedding photos is your top priority, find a wedding photographer you both like first.
 If you’re both super into music, lock in a wedding band early.
 If you’re both foodies, look for caterers and bakeries first.

 Plan your honeymoon